susanjibo/aquarium-example/README.md

 # Jibo Behavior Tree Examples

+These samples progress through the different features of the behavior tree system.
+Each sample tree progresses off the concepts from the previous ones.

-## Before you open in Atom
+## To View in Atom
+Make sure you install the `jibo` module.

 ```
 cd sample-code
 npm install
 ```
-If you don't `npm install` first you'll get errors in Atom.
+If you don't `npm install` first the behavior editor cannot render the behaviors.

 ## Running an example tree